 Where: Gertrude Ederle Recreation Center in Manhattan

-This free, hands-on workshop allows people to celebrate famous artists like Frida Kahlo, a Mexican painter known for her self-portraits.
+This free, hands-on workshop allows people to celebrate famous artists like Carrie Mae Weems, an American art-photographer known for her complex body of art.
 You can create your own artwork after you get an overview of the artist or technique.

 Where: Upper East Side, Harlem, Brooklyn, and more